RR-Inyo/LPF_example/README.md

 <img src="M5-LPFs.jpg" width=400>

-Pushing Button A makes the input signal $u$ to be $u$ = 1.0.
+Pushing Button A makes the input signal to jump from zero to unity.
 In other words, you can make a unit step by pushing Button A. The pink and cyan lines on the bottom shows the responses of the first- and second-order low-pass filters, respectively.

 ## Implementation
 The low-pass filters are implemented as C++ classes.